-3 Describe the difference between a direct democracy and a representative democracy, that is, that systems in which all citizens have a right to vote on a government decision is called a 'direct democracy', while modern democratic systems have developed to be 'representative democracies'.
-In a representative democracy, citizens vote for a member of a parliament who will represent their interests and make laws on their behalf.

-4 Play: This video outlines the structure and key functions of the Australian Parliament.
+- Describe the difference between a direct democracy and a representative democracy, that is, that systems in which all citizens have a right to vote on a government decision is called a 'direct democracy', while modern democratic systems have developed to be 'representative democracies'.
+In a representative democracy, citizens vote for a member of a parliament who will represent their interests and make laws on their behalf. - 4 Play: What is parliament?
+This video outlines the structure and key functions of the Australian Parliament.